elephantscale/internet2-cloud-course-v2/labs/08-containers/docker.md

 ## DOCKER-1B: Getting a VM in the Cloud to Run Docker

-If you don't have a docker capable environment, you can provision a VM in the cloud.
+If you don't have a Docker capable environment, you can provision a VM in the cloud.

-* Here is how to [provision a VM in Google Cloud](https://www.cloudskillsboost.google/focuses/3563?catalog_rank=%7B%22rank%22%3A6%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=22871506) - using qwiklabs
+* Here is how to [provision a VM in Google Cloud](https://www.cloudskillsboost.google/focuses/3563?catalog_rank=%7B%22rank%22%3A6%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=22871506) - using Cloudskillsboost

-* Here is how to provision a VM in AWS: [Introduction to Amazon EC2](https://amazon.qwiklabs.com/focuses/57537?catalog_rank=%7B%22rank%22%3A13%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=22871637) - using qwiklabs
+* Here is how to provision a VM in AWS: [Introduction to Amazon EC2](https://explore.skillbuilder.aws/learn/course/internal/view/elearning/1095/introduction-to-amazon-ec2) - using Skillsbuilder

 * VM specs
     * 2 vCPU, 8 GB